cemu-project/cemu_graphic_packs/Mods/BreathOfTheWild_StaticFPS/readme.txt

-This mod is based on a simplification of the fps++ mod by Xalphenos; it drops dynamic FPS to prevent graphics judder.
+This mod is based on a simplification of the fps++ mod by Xalphenos; it drops dynamic FPS to keep behavior closer to the default game.
 The Rajkosto "best fence" method is also included for performance and stability.
-Judder was easily noticeable when Link paraglides; the caveat is that one must pick a target FPS which they can maintain.

 It improves over previous static mods in that it allows ANY positive integer as a static fps target and it includes the stamina fix.
 I've also figured out